 At Honeybuns we follow a positive behaviour policy to promote positive behaviour at all times.
-However, we understand that children may use certain behaviours such as biting as part of their development.
-Biting is a common behaviour that some young children go through and can be triggered when they do not have the words to communicate their anger, frustration or need.
+However, we understand that children may use certain behaviours, such as biting to communicate their feelings and needs.
+Biting is a common behaviour that some young children use to help them make sense of the world around them, and to manage interactions with others.
+It can be triggered when they do not have the words to communicate their anger, frustration or need.
+It can also be used to fulfil an oral stimulation need, such as during periods of teething or developmental exploration.
+Sometimes biting can be due to a Special Educational Need and/or Disability.